Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Related Works

 Lately, attention mechanisms are widely used for multi-exposure fusion.
 Liu~\textit{et al.} propose a hierarchical attention module~\cite{liu2021halder,liu2022attention} to investigate the sufficient information on both under/over-exposed images.
 Yan~\textit{et al.}~\cite{yan2019attention} introduce the dual spatial attention module to remove the ghosts and misalignments of adjoint frames.
 Xu~\textit{et al.}~\cite{xu2020mef} introduce the non-local self-attention block to capture the long-range dependency of all regions with a generative adversarial network.
 Similarly, Li~\textit{et al.} design various attention modules~\cite{li2022learning} (\textit{e.g.,} coordinate and self-attention) to extract the texture details from source images.
 Han~\textit{et al.}~\cite{han2022multi} decouple the MEF task into two deep perceptual enhancements including content detail extraction and color correction.
-We emphasize that the mainstream learning-based schemes put amount of effort to design attention modules (\textit{e.g.,} hierarchical attention~\cite{liu2021halder}, non-local attention~\cite{xu2020mef}) to realize the visual-pleasant realistic color correction.
+We emphasize that the mainstream learning-based schemes put significant effort into designing attention modules (\textit{e.g.,} hierarchical attention~\cite{liu2021halder}, non-local attention~\cite{xu2020mef}) to realize the visual-pleasant realistic color correction.
 However, these schemes mostly utilize the heuristic attention architectures, which cannot achieve the adaptive feature extraction among diverse fusion scenes and suffer from the slow inference time with abundant parameters.
 Thus, the texture information from source images cannot be sufficiently investigated to generate reasonable results.
+Luo~\textit{et.al}~\cite{luo2023multi} propose the deformable self-attention to construct the multi-scale alignment for refining contextual features and details, performing adaptive image fusion.
+In order to alleviate the modal difference, Wang \textit{et.al}~\cite{wang2022unsupervised} and Xu \textit{et.al}~\cite{xu2022rfnet} leverage the style transfer to convert the one modality into other ones, to guarantee the consistency of modal information for infrared-visible image fusion.
+Moreover, Xu \textit{et.al}~\cite{xu2023murf} also proposes the shared information extraction to transform diverse modals into shared feature spaces to eliminate the modal variances.
+In order to solve the domain and spatial misalignment for pseudo-supervision, AlignFormer~\cite{feng2023generating} is proposed to mitigate the discrepancy by the incorporation of geometric cues.
+In recent years, exposure correction and low-light enhancement schemes have obtained wide attention to recover visual-appealing results from single degraded images.
+Li~\textit{et.al} propose the zero-reference curve estimation methods~\cite{guo2020zero,li2021learning} based on a lightweight deep network for dynamic range adjustment.
+Inheriting this paradigm, CuDi~\cite{li2022cudi} is proposed to speed up the inference and realize the controllable exposure adjustment with a novel curve distillation.
+Ren \textit{et.al}~\cite{ren2019low} present the deep hybrid network to integrate the learning of global content and the salient structures for low light image enhancement.
+Luo \textit{et.al}~\cite{luo2022under} propose the cascaded curve estimation, leveraging attention-aware features for under-display camera image enhancement.